zhanxw/bench/README.md

 -   Example 1: simple command.

 This will start the process *sleep* for 2 seconds.
 The tabular output below was from the actual command: `monitor.py sleep 2 2>&1 |column -t -s $'\t'`.
-If you simply run `monitor.py sleep 2`, you will get tab-deliminated output from standard error (stderr).
+If you simply run `monitor.py sleep 2`, you will get tab-deliminated outputs in standard error (stderr).

         $> monitor.py sleep 2
         pid     ppid    utime  stime  rtime         rss     vms      maxRss  maxVms   avgRss    avgVms     cwd                                cmd